sratul/pdsnd_github/README.md

 ### Date created
 ###Include the date you created this project and README file.
-Project was completed a while back.
+Project was completed on Mar 11 2019.
 Updating README file on April 7 2019.

 ### Project Title
 ##Replace the Project Title